 On Nov.
 1, 1952, a team of American scientists working for the U.S. military threw the switch on a strange three-story structure codenamed "Ivy Mike."
 It was the world's first hydrogen bomb, a new breed of nuclear weapon that was 700 times more powerful than the atomic bombs dropped on Japan.

 The bomb test took place on a tiny atoll named Eniwetok in the Marshall Islands of the South Pacific.
-When Ivy Mike was detonated, it released 10.4 megatons of explosive power, roughly the equivalent of 10.4 million sticks of TNT.
-The bomb dropped on Hiroshima, for comparison, produced just 15 kilotons (15,000 sticks of TNT).
+When Ivy Mike was detonated, it released 10.4 megatons of explosive power, roughly the equivalent of 10.4 million tons of TNT.
+The bomb dropped on Hiroshima, for comparison, produced just 15 kilotons (15,000 tons of TNT).

 The explosion utterly vaporized the Eniwetok atoll and produced a mushroom cloud 3 miles (4.8 kilometers) wide.
 Workers in protective suits gathered fallout material from a neighboring island and sent it back to Berkeley Lab in California (now the Lawrence Berkeley National Laboratory) for analysis.
 There, a team of Manhattan Project researchers led by Albert Ghiorso isolated just 200 atoms of a brand-new element containing 99 protons and 99 electrons.